WHO WE ARE

 NKFF’s members fly fish by wading, by casting from shore and from boats, kayaks and canoes.
 Some members travel far and wide from Alaska to Main and Michigan to Florida and all states in between.
 Some of our members fly fish saltwater for toothy critters such as tarpon, jacks, sea-trout, ladyfish and bluefish to name a few.
 Many members fly fish for steelhead and salmon during the spawning runs … oh, what fun that is … hooking a thirty pound salmon or a fifteen pound steelhead.
 And almost everyone fishes for trout, panfish and bass.

-Today our membership, including family memberships, has grown to nearly 200.
+Today our membership, including family memberships, has grown to over 250.
 This makes Northern Kentucky Fly Fishers one of the largest fly fishing clubs in the United States.